seancook/TWReverseAuthExample/README.md

+#Update
+This functionality is now included by default in the latest Parse SDK.
+If you need to support an older version of the Parse SDK, you might still find it useful.
+However, you should really just use the latest version of the Parse SDK instead.

 #Purpose

 To replace Parse's OAuth process with deep iOS Twitter integration (pictures included below).
 This requires minimal changes to your existing code, and it becomes **so much easier** for a user to link their Twitter account and start using your app!